CloudCannon/Academy/_posts/2017-02-06-introduction-to-liquid.md

 ## Loops

-In this last example we'll go over looping in Liquid.
-We'll create a cupcakes array in front matter then loop over it in Liquid and output it in an unordered list.
-The syntax for a for loop in Liquid is `for variable in array`, variable can named whatever you'd like and holds the item in the current iteration of the loop.
+Let's create a cupcakes array in front matter then loop over it in Liquid and output it in an unordered list.
+The syntax to loop in Liquid is `for variable in array`, variable can named whatever you'd like and holds the item in the current iteration of the loop:

 {% raw %}
 ~~~html